Program algebra for random access machine programs: Concluding Remarks

 We have provided evidence for the claim that the presented algebraic theory provides a setting for the development of theory in areas such as computational complexity and analysis of algorithms that is more general than the setting provided by some known version of the RAM model of computation.
 We have among other things shown that a relatively unknown, but realistic, version of the RAM model can be dealt with in the setting concerned by imposing apposite restrictions.
 For this model, an alternative to the usual time measures for versions of the RAM model, called the bit-oriented time measure has been introduced.

 Related to the introduction of the bit-oriented time measure is the choice for registers that contain bit strings instead of natural numbers.
 Whereas it is usual in versions of the RAM model of computation that bit strings are represented by natural numbers, here natural numbers are represented by bit strings.
 Moreover, the choice has been made to represent the natural number $0$ by the bit string $0$ and to adopt the empty bit string as the register content that indicates that a register is (as yet) unused.
-Therefore, we have, as in most other versions of the RAM model, $\len(0) = 1$ and $\len(i+1) = \lfloor \log_2(i + 1) \rfloor + 1$ if $\len$ on natural numbers is simply defined by $\len(i) = \len(\ntob(i))$.
+Therefore, we have, as in most other versions of the RAM model, $\len(0) = 1$ and $\len(i+1) = \lfloor \log_2(i + 1) \rfloor + 1$ if $\len$ on natural numbers is simply defined by $\len(i) = \len(\ntob(i))$ (as before $\len(w)$, where $w \in \Bit^*$, stands for the length of $w$).

 The closed terms of the presented algebraic theory that are used as RAM programs can be considered to constitute a programming language of which the syntax and semantics is defined following an algebraic approach.
 However, this approach is more operational than the usual algebraic approach, which is among other things followed in~\cite{BDMW81a,BWP87a,GM96a}.
 The more operational approach is advantageous in the case of a language that is used to investigate issues in the areas of computational complexity and analysis of algorithms.